Truth in Labeling Campaign

 We believe that labels should say where food comes from and be honest about how it was produced.

-And yet all too often, global corporations like Tyson Foods and Smithfield Foods use misleading labels and claims to sell generic or imported products at a premium while our government looks the other way.
+And yet all too often, global corporations use misleading labels and claims to sell generic or imported products at a premium while our government looks the other way.

 LABELS SHOULD SAY WHERE MEAT COMES FROM

-“Buying American” is an increasingly important value to U.S. consumers, and truthful country of origin labels provide grocery shoppers with enough information to support American farmers.
-Farm Action has long pursued the goal of clear country of origin labeling, which can be achieved through action by Congress, USDA, and FTC.
+“Buying American” is an important value to U.S. consumers, and truthful country of origin labels provide grocery shoppers with enough information to support American farmers.
+Farm Action has long pursued the goal of honest country of origin labeling, which can be achieved through action by Congress, USDA, and FTC.

 • Authority: Congress